PART OF THE ‘STRANGER STORIES’ SERIES

 “I felt funny that morning in the lead up, like something wonderful and terrible was going to happen.
 I don’t have fancy jewellery but I wore my mother’s pearls because I felt like I needed something to ground me, really ground me in this experience.”

 “Wonderful and terrible?”

 “Yeah.
-She told us that she wanted to discuss her work at the table.
-She’d given us all four of her most acclaimed novels and asked us to read them before the dinner so that we had something to talk about.”
+She told us she wanted to discuss her work at the table.
+She’d given us all four of her most celebrated novels and asked us to read them before the dinner so that we had something to talk about.”

 “Did that strike you as a bit egotistical?”